-Did you know that our Library needs $3M/year more in operating funds to even be average among peer libraries, and yet it continues to get cut each year?
+Did you know that our Library needs $3M/year more in operating funds to even be average among peer libraries?
 Click Here to Read the Benchmark Data

 Did you know that almost all funding for the Library comes from local funds (property taxes)?
 There are very few sources of state or federal funds for libraries.

 Library Talking Points

 - The Library is a critical resource in the city’s fight against crime, drugs and homelessness – it helps improve education outcomes, connects people to services, helps people find jobs and gives our city a sense of community.

 - Stable funding ensures that the library continues to be a catalyst for economic and educational growth in our community.

 - Library’s budget cuts do not reflect the spirit of our community, which strongly supports our library (70% of US voters have visited a library in the last year, and here in Anchorage, a recent survey found that 86% of library patrons (and 70% of non-users) believe that APL provides good value for the tax dollars invested).